Shannon’s expansion theorem says any Boolean function can be decomposed around a single variable into two simpler functions. For variable :

 Around :

-The third decomposition is the cheapest — both cofactors collapsed to single literals.
+The third decomposition is the cheapest, both cofactors collapsed to single literals.
 Choosing the right variable to expand around is a real optimization decision; a useful first heuristic is to pick the one that appears in the most product terms, since it’s likely to simplify both cofactors.
-The heuristic is not always optimal — finding the variable whose expansion gives the smallest combined cofactor cost is itself a search problem, and synthesis tools (Espresso, ABC) explore it systematically.
+The heuristic isn’t always optimal.
+Finding the variable whose expansion gives the smallest combined cofactor cost is itself a search problem, and synthesis tools (Espresso, ABC) work through it systematically.

 Procedure for finding cofactors